-- Fail to complete or follow through on projects and/or commitments on time and by deadlines. - Consistently disparage professional development activities or academic learning. - Disruptive or inappropriate behavior, including consistent absence or excessive tardies to class(es) without an excusable reason.
+- Failure to complete or follow through on projects and/or commitments on time and by deadlines. - Consistently disparaging of professional development activities or academic learning. - Disruptive or inappropriate behavior, including consistent absence or excessive tardies to class(es) without an excusable reason.